The Reality Check

 The numbers

-- You will need a real job, and for a long time.
+• You will need a day job, for a long time.
 Streaming is almost never a full-time income, especially in the first several years.
-Approximately every streamer you are tempted to compare yourself to has a day job, a partner covering rent, savings from a prior career, or some combination of those.
+Almost every streamer you're tempted to compare yourself to has a day job, a partner covering rent, savings from a prior career, or some combination.
 Plan for streaming as a serious second thing.

 The math doesn't care how much you want it.
 It doesn't care how talented you are.
 It doesn't care that your best friend said you'd be great at this.